-5.3.
+5.4.
 Awareness and Competence: Construction Phase of the Wind Energy Facility

-OBJECTIVE: To ensure all personnel have the appropriate level of environmental awareness and competence to ensure continued environmental due diligence and ongoing minimisation of environmental harm.
+OBJECTIVE: To ensure all construction personnel have the appropriate level of environmental awareness and competence to ensure continued environmental due diligence and on-going minimisation of environmental harm.

-To achieve effective environmental management, it is important that employees, Contractors and Subcontractors are aware of the responsibilities in terms of the relevant environmental legislation and the contents of this EMP.
-Environmental training may typically include the following:
+To achieve effective environmental management, it is important that Contractors are aware of the responsibilities in terms of the relevant environmental legislation and the contents of this EMP.
+The Contractor is responsible for informing employees and subcontractors of their environmental obligations in terms of the environmental specifications, and for ensuring that employees are adequately experienced and properly trained in order to execute the works in a manner that will minimise environmental impacts.
+The Contractors obligations in this regard include the following:

-- Employees must have a basic understanding of the key environmental features of the construction site and the surrounding environment. - Employees will be familiar with the requirements of the EMP and the environmental specifications as they apply to the construction of the facility. - " Basic training in the identification of archaeological sites/objects, and protected flora and fauna that may be encountered on the site. - " Awareness of any other environmental matters, which are deemed to be necessary by the ECO. - " Records must be kept of those that have completed the relevant training.
+" Employees must have a basic understanding of the key environmental features of the construction site and the surrounding environment.

+- Ensuring that a copy of the EMP is readily available on-site, and that all site staff are aware of the location and have access to the document.
+Employees will be familiar with the requirements of the EMP and the environmental specifications as they apply to the construction of the facility. - " Ensuring that, prior to commencing any site works, all employees and subcontractors have attended an Environmental Awareness Training course.
+The course must provide the site staff with an appreciation of the project's environmental requirements, and how they are to be implemented. - " Basic training in the identification of archaeological sites/objects, and protected flora and fauna that may be encountered on the site. - " Awareness of any other environmental matters, which are deemed to be necessary by the ECO. - Ensuring that employee information posters, outlining the environmental "do's" and "don'ts" (as per the environmental awareness training course) are erected at prominent locations throughout the site. - " Records must be kept of those that have completed the relevant training. - " Refresher sessions must be held to ensure the contractor staff are aware of their environmental obligations.

-5.4.
+5.5.
 Monitoring Programme: Construction Phase of the Wind Energy Facility